alibertay/ACVO/README.md

 ACVO is a voting platform, not an investment platform.
 Using ACVO and reporting your feedback will make the greatest contribution to us.

-5-) Whe are the founders of ACVO?
+5-) Who are the founders of ACVO?

 Ali Bertay SOLAK (developer) and Deniz San GÜRLER (mastermind).